Do not modify function parameter

 Assigning new values to function parameters exhibits several bad coding practices and should be avoided for several reasons:

-1. Redefining parameters: The code redefines the param parameter within the function body by assigning a new value 41 to it.
+1. Redefining parameters: The code redefines a parameter within the function body by assigning a new value.
 This is considered a bad practice because it can lead to confusion and make the code harder to understand.
 Modifying a function parameter in this manner breaks the expected behavior and can cause unexpected side effects.
 It is generally best to treat function parameters as read-only values and avoid reassigning them.

 To write more maintainable and understandable code, it is advisable to adhere to the following practices: